 - More customers:

 Digital marketing tools and processes can drive new customer acquisitions 10X more than traditional approaches.
+CRM marketing can also give you a better understanding of your customers and know better when and how to reach them.

 - Seamless operations: